beam-community/bamboo/README.md

 ## Handling Recipients

-The from, to, cc and bcc addresses can be a string or a 2 element tuple.
+The from, to, cc, and bcc addresses can be a string or a 2 element tuple.
 What happens if you try to send to a list of `MyApp.User`s?
 Transforming your data structure each time you send an email would be a pain.